The Response of Laser Interferometric Gravitational Wave Detectors Beyond the Eikonal Equation: Emission of Monochromatic Plane Waves

-Explicitly, using the standard formula for the Christoffel symbols, $\varGamma(k, u_1, u_1)$ is found to be given by
+Explicitly, using the standard formula for the Christoffel symbols, $\varGamma(k, u_2, u_1)$ is found to be given by

-\paragraph{Summary} All in all, the leading order geometrical optics approximation for the electromagnetic field satisfying the emission conditions \eqref{eq:emission bdry eikonal} — \eqref{eq:emission bdry polarisation} was found to be
+\paragraph{Summary} All in all, the leading order geometrical optics approximation for the electromagnetic field satisfying the emission conditions \eqref{eq:emission bdry eikonal}—\eqref{eq:emission bdry polarisation} was found to be

-where $m$ and $n$ are unit vectors specifying the propagation direction of the electromagnetic and gravitational waves, respectively, and where the subscript on $h$ indicates the value of the parameter $u$ where the metric perturbation is evaluated.
+where $m$ and $n$ are unit vectors specifying the propagation direction of the electromagnetic and gravitational waves, respectively, and where the subscript of $h$ indicates the value of the parameter $u$ where the metric perturbation is evaluated.